 If you’re planning on building or renovating in Victoria, it’s essential to understand the state’s building regulations.
 These Victorian building regulations are designed to ensure that buildings are constructed safely, to a high standard, and with the health and wellbeing of occupants in mind.
 The regulations cover a wide range of areas, including building design, materials, construction methods, and safety features.

-The Victorian Building Authority (VBA) is responsible for regulating the state’s building industry and enforcing the building regulations.
-The VBA oversees building permits, inspections, and certifications, and works to ensure that builders and tradespeople are appropriately licensed and qualified.
+The Building and Plumbing Commission (BPC) is responsible for regulating the state’s building industry and enforcing the building regulations.
+The BPC oversees building permits, inspections, and certifications, and works to ensure that builders and tradespeople are appropriately licensed and qualified.
 The regulations themselves are set out in the Building Act 1993, and cover everything from the size and placement of windows to the fire safety systems that must be installed in commercial buildings.

 Understanding the Building Regulations 2018

 When constructing a building in Victoria, it is important to understand the regulations that govern building construction, standards, and maintenance.
 The Building Regulations 2018 is a subordinate legislation of the Building Act 1993, which sets the legal framework for the regulation of building construction, building standards, and maintenance of specific safety features.
-The Victorian Building Authority (VBA) is the regulatory body responsible for enforcing these regulations.
+The Building and Plumbing Commission (BPC) is the regulatory body responsible for enforcing these regulations.

 The Building Regulations 2018 came into effect on 2 June 2018, and contain requirements relating to building permits, building inspections, occupancy permits, enforcement, and maintenance of buildings.
 The regulations also set out the requirements for building practitioners in Victoria, including registration and licensing requirements.